 on the command line

 Start YaST2, select "Software Management" and search for DNF.
-Select DNF and mark it for installation and press Accept.
+Select DNF and rpm-repos-openSUSE and mark it for installation and press Accept.

 To refresh repos: